hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/theory_implied_correlation.rst

 According to Lopez de Prado, author of the algorithm: "A problem of empirical correlation matrices is that they are purely observation driven, and do not impose a structural view of the investment universe, supported by economic theory."

-Using the TIC approach allows to include forward-looking views to the world, instead of only backward-looking views in empirical correlations matrix.
+Using the TIC approach allows us to include forward-looking views to the world, instead of only backward-looking views in empirical correlations matrix.

 The economic theory in the algorithm is represented in terms of a tree graph.
-The tree can include any number of levels needed, each branch should have one or more leaves, some branches may include more levels than other.
+The tree can include any number of levels needed, each branch should have one or more leaves, some branches may include more levels than others.

 An example of how the theoretical structure can be used is the MSCI's Global Industry Classification Standard (GICS) for investments.
 Using this structure, each stock can be classified using four levels of depth.

-To use a tree as the input to the algorithm, it should have the bottom-up order of the columns, where the leftmost column is corresponding to terminal leaves and the rifhtmost colums corresponding to the tree's root.
+To use a tree as the input to the algorithm, it should have the bottom-up order of the columns, where the leftmost column is corresponding to terminal leaves and the rightmost columns corresponding to the tree's root.
 An  example of a tree graph according to the GICS:

 +---------------+----------------+-----------+-----------------+---------+
 | Ticker        | Sub-Industry   | Industry  | Industry Group  | Sector  |